Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement

 The paper is organized as follows.
-We start from the witness construction, then we show the implementation of the test on IBM Quantum.
-We present the results and discuss them, paying attention to their reliability and calibration errors.
-Detailed explanations are given in the Appendices.
+We start from the witness construction.
+Then we show the implementation of the test on IBM Quantum \cor{platform.
+Finally we present and discuss the results}, paying \cor{close} attention to their reliability and \cor{to the tested devices} calibration errors.
+Detailed calculations are given in the Appendices.